Updated on March 25, 2020

-It's really easy to export all of your connections from your LinkedIn account into a CSV file that you can import into any marketing automation or job change tracking software applications.
+It's really easy to export all of your connections from your LinkedIn account into a CSV file that you can import into any marketing automation or job change tracking software.

 Step 1: Go to your Member Data Settings page.